 SS: Is there strong demand for female-centered cinema projects?

 SR: People are coming out of the woodwork asking for female projects.
-I love creating these stories but I’m also been directing for the last few years.
+I love creating these stories but I’ve also been directing for the last few years.
 Which is actually my sweet spot.
 God keeps blowing my mind and bringing me exciting directing projects.

 Genesis Project is a multifaceted media company, developed to create content for television film and web.
 But we want to cultivate the talent pool from the beginning; whether it’s writing books, or writing movies, or acting.